cheneysan/link-shortener/README.md

 ### Generate migration scripts
 `sqlx migrate add -r links`

 Results in:
 ```
 Creating migrations\20240320220510_links.up.sql
 Creating migrations\20240320220510_links.down.sql
 ```

-These are ready to edit.
+These are ready to edit - but run `sqlx migrate run` to run the migrations when ready.

+## Testing
+See `testing.http` for some example requests.